Melinda Bam

-Melinda Bam (born 13 May 1989) is a South African TV Personality, presenting popular TV show Pasella & Wies Jou Poppie (season 1–3), international model and beauty pageant titleholder who was crowned Miss South Africa 2011, becoming the official representative of her country to Miss Universe 2012.
+Melinda Bam (born 13 May 1989) is a South African TV host, model and beauty pageant titleholder who was crowned Miss South Africa 2011, becoming the official representative of her country to Miss Universe 2012.
 She has a swimwear line called Bambshell, for which she worked with South African swimwear brand.

 Early life

 Melinda Bam (born Melinda de Kock) was raised in Pretoria.
 Her father, Deon de Kock, was a minister of the Dutch Reformed Church who killed himself in 1999 after he and Melinda's mom, gospel singer Wanda de Kock, were divorced earlier in the year.
 He had only served one congregation, Glenharvie, which merged with Westonaria in 1996, where after he was retrenched.
 Melinda was born in 1989 and has two sisters, Melissa Swart and Sybil Bam.
 She is a model and studied B.Com.
 Marketing at the University of Pretoria.
 She entered Miss South Africa 2011 and won the pageant on her first attempt.